 SVRA Events Draw Crowds

 Our neighborhood is alive with excitement, hosting a diverse array of events throughout the year!
-From lively street festivals and farmers' markets to seasonal parades and community picnics, there's always something happening.
+From lively street festivals and farmers' markets to seasonal parades and community picnics, there's always something happening in Seaton Village.
 Each event brings residents together, fostering a sense of community and fun.
-Join us for music, food, and festivities that celebrate the unique spirit of our neighborhood!

 Have an idea for an event?
 Contact: seatonvillageto@gmail.com